Authentication states

 Hubble supports blocks for customers who arrive via secure email links to Shopify account pages, most commonly the Order Status page.
 In this pre‑authenticated state, Shopify restricts many customer fields from the Customer Accounts API.
 Hubble handles this by showing safe general content until the customer logs in, at which point personalized content can display.

-Block types in Hubble
+Block types in a nutshell

 No display conditions.
 Ideal for universal messages and banners.